christiankopac/emacs/docs/new-features-guide.md

 1. **Capture** fleeting thoughts quickly with `C-c d F`
 2. **Process** them regularly (daily/weekly review)
-3. **Promote** to permanent notes:
+3. **Promote** to permanent denote:
-   - `C-c d R` (rename/move to permanent-notes)
+   - `C-c d R` (rename/move to permanent-denote)
    - Or create new permanent note and link back

 **Best Practices:**
-- Use fleeting notes for quick captures during the day
+- Use fleeting denote for quick captures during the day
 - Keep inbox at zero by processing them regularly
-- Extract valuable insights into permanent notes
+- Extract valuable insights into permanent denote
-- Delete or archive processed fleeting notes
+- Delete or archive processed fleeting denote

 ---